GenderDysphoria/GenderDysphoria.fyi/public/gdb/treatment.md

 ### Hormonal Transition

-**Trans Masculine Hormone Therapy** (female to male sexual characteristics) consists of the introduction of testosterone, usually via intramuscular injection or topical gel.
+**Masculinizing Hormone Therapy** (female to male sexual characteristics) consists of the introduction of testosterone, usually via intramuscular injection or topical gel.
 The increase in total gonadal hormones typically causes a cessation of ovulation, which is the source of the majority of estrogen produced in the ovaries.

-**Trans Feminine Hormone Therapy** (male to female sexual characteristics) consists of the introduction of estrogen, typically estradiol, via oral pills, patches, or regular injections (intramuscular or subcutaneous).
+**Femininizing Hormone Therapy** (male to female sexual characteristics) consists of the introduction of estrogen, typically estradiol, via oral pills, patches, or regular injections (intramuscular or subcutaneous).
 The use of slow dispensing implants is also becoming more and more common.
 It is also common practice to prescribe an anti-androgen to block testosterone production or absorption.
 In the United States this is usually Spironolactone, a blood pressure medication which has a testosterone blocking side-effect.
 Outside of the US the most common drug is Cyproterone Acetate, an androgen receptor blocker, which is not available in the US.
 Doctors may also prescribe Bicalutamide, which also blocks androgen receptors.
 However, some doctors may simply opt to use larger estradiol doses in order to cause the body to halt testosterone production.

 **In adolescents**, puberty blockers may involve the above androgen blockers, or if it is covered by insurance, the use of an antigonadtropin (drug which blocks the hormones that cause the production of estrogen and androgen) such as leuprolide acetate (a shot delivered every few months) or histrelin acetate (an annual implant).